amized/react-sequencer/README.md

 })(MyComponent);
 ```

-When wrapped, your component receives a `sequencer` object as a prop that contains the sequencer state and some methods to control the sequencer.
+Your component then receives a `sequencer` object as a prop that contains the sequencer state and some methods to control the sequencer.

 ## Configuration